jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

     * We do not need to implement the ISA directly.
     * Hardware designers must be meticulous.

-# Chapter 5 Optimizing Program Performance
+# 5 Optimizing Program Performance
 * Writing an efficient program requires several types of activities:
     * select an appropriate set of algorithms and data structures.
     * write source code that the compiler can effectively optimize to turn into efficient executable code.